mananjhaveri/midas_iiitd_task_nlp/README.md

 ## Step 3: Embeddings

-Machines understand numbers, not text.
-Now, it's time to convert the text data to numbers.
-We can use *CountVectorizer* but it is very basic and always underperforms compared to *TfidfVectorizer*.
+*CountVectorizer* can be used but it is very basic and always underperforms compared to *TfidfVectorizer*.
 So I went ahead with Tfidf.

 parameters used:
 ```python